-What the hell are oxybenzones anyway?
+What the hell is oxybenzone and oxtinoxate anyway?

-Oxybenzone is a chemical filter commonly used in commercial sunscreens as a means to filter out UVA and UVB rays to provide broad spectrum UV coverage.
+These tricky to spell words are a chemical filter commonly used in commercial sunscreens as a means to filter out UVA and UVB rays to provide broad spectrum UV coverage.

-Why is oxybenzone harmful?
+Why is oxybenzone and oxtinoxate so harmful?

 How does it harm marine life?